 Professional Dryer Vent Cleaning | Planet Duct

 Although the discoloration or burnt residue on the vent inside your dryer is not considered a fire hazard, Planet Duct is passionate about ensuring our neighbors throughout Colorado Springs are safe and comfortable in their homes.
 Since the leading cause of home fires stems from dryer vents, it is vital to have your dryer vents professionally cleaned.
-If you would like to learn why you should clean your dryer vents and how to protect your home from fires click here.
+If you would like to learn why you should clean your dryer vents and how to protect your home from fires read Why Should I Have My Dryer Vents Cleaned?
 Our team of experts at Planet Duct is prepared to tackle any dryer cleaning issues, so give our team a call today to schedule your professional cleaning.
 We will send the mother ship with one of our qualified dryer vent technicians to clean and inspect your dryer.